 - Diesel engines are much louder than propane or natural gas generators

 - Can become rough when run at low loads due to wet stacking which causes carbonization of the fuel injectors

 - Operate best at 70 to 80% of load

 - Heavier than natural gas or propane burning models

 These fuel systems are able to switch between different types of fuel at will.
 For instance, you can run on natural gas but if there is a fault in the line, switch over seamlessly to LPG.
 Or this can even work the other way.
-If you’re running your generator on LPG and run out of propane, then you can switch over to natural gas when you need to.
-Hybrid dual-fuel generators are a terrific option for maximum versatility.
+If you’re running your generator on LPG and run out of propane, then you can switch over to natural when you need to.
+Some of the best whole house generators are hybrid dual-fuel generators: a terrific option for maximum versatility.

 Keep in mind that depending on the region you live in, certain types of fuel might be more preferable to others.
 For example, the earthquake prone West coast should not be looking at natural gas as a fuel source.
 Likewise, if you live in Montana where temperatures can drop to 40 degree below or lower, natural gas and propane are not ideal fuel sources.
 Check with your local businesses to see what they use as their fuel source and follow their lead.

 There are also solar powered generators as well, if you’re into being green.
 Look here for different types of solar powered generators.

 Installing a whole home generator will always require licensing from your local municipality, especially because you’re doing electrical work on your home.
 The various types of permits required will vary and you should check with your local town hall or building authority to check.